The way we eat, and what we eat can have a dramatic effect on our mood and mental outlook.

 Bad mood foods:

 Sugar, refined carbohydrates and caffeine - white bread, pasta, cake, many breakfast cereals such as cornflakes, chocolate, fizzy drinks.
-Eating a diet high in refined carbohydrates and sugar, and knocking back the teas and coffees and booze can play havoc with blood sugar levels and ultimately lead to low mood.
+Eating a diet high in refined carbohydrates and sugar, and regularly drinking teas, coffee and alcohol can play havoc with blood sugar levels and ultimately lead to low mood.
 Diets based on refined foods can reduce your nutrients such as zinc, magnesium and the B vitamins, which are vital for good brain health.

 Saturated fat – found in meat and dairy products, and hydrogenated fats found in some margarines and processed foods.
 These fats interfere with the metabolism of your essential fats.